 System design

-AURA is split into a live trading service and a walk-forward parameter optimizer, sharing a codebase but never sharing an event loop or a database write path.
-Below is the per-cycle lifecycle followed by the system's key invariants.
+AURA splits into a live trading service and a walk-forward parameter optimizer — sharing a codebase, never sharing an event loop or a database write path.
+Below: the per-cycle lifecycle, the risk gating sequence, and the optimization loop that promotes parameters into production.

 1. 01